 2. Integration of rehabilitation with mental health treatment through frequent team member contact.
 Employment specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual clients and their employment goals with shared decision-making.
 Employment specialist's office is in close proximity to (or shared with) their mental health treatment team members.
 Documentation of mental health treatment and employment services is integrated in a single client chart.
-Employment specialists help the team think about employment for people who haven't yet been referred to supported employment services.
+Employment specialists help the team think about employment for people who haven't yet been referred to supported employment services

 1 One or none is present Five key components.
-Employment specialist attends weekly mental health treatment team 2 Two are present Employment specialist participates actively in treatment team meetings with shared decision-making.
-Employment services documentation (vocational assessment/profile, employment plan, progress notes) is integrated into client's mental health treatment record.
-Employment specialist's office is in close proximity to (or shared with) their mental health treatment team members.
-Employment specialist helps the team think about employment for people who haven't yet been referred to supported employment services.
-3 Three are present 4 Four are present 5 Five are present
+2 Two are present Employment specialist attends weekly mental health treatment te meetings.
+Employment specialist participates actively in treatment team meetings with shared decision-making.
+3 Three are present • Employment services documentation (vocational assessment/profile, employment plan, progress notes) is integrated into client's mental health treatment record.
+4 Four are present • Employment specialist's office is in close proximity to (or shared with) their mental health treatment team members.
+5 Five are present Employment specialist's helps the team think about employment for people who haven't yet been referred to supported employment services.